Sourdough Apple Pie

 • Cinnamon: I use organic Korintje cinnamon, which is my favorite variety.
 For more info on cinnamon, check out my pos the Best Cinnamon to Bake With.

 • Cornstarch: I use organic cornstarch in the filling of this apple pie.
 This helps solidify the sugars, as cornstarch is a natural thickener.
-This will ensure your crust stays buttery and flaky.
+This will ensure your sourdough pie crust stays buttery and flaky.
 It also prevents fruit juices from running out of the pie when you slice it.

 • Heavy Whipping Cream: I use Organic Valley Heavy Whipping Cream for the pie wash.
 This acts similar to egg and it browns the pie in the oven, making this pie naturally eggless!